10 WordPress SEO Tips for 2020

 You can’t take advantage of the full potential of having a website without catering to search engines.
 Sure, there are other ways to get people to visit your website, but they are either more expensive or less effective than simply doing what search engines expect from you.

-So play nice with search engines.
+So play nice with search engines, and make sure you get it right from the very beginning by choosing an SEO optimized WordPress theme.
 These ten bits of advice will point you in the right direction.
 As you become more experienced with search engine optimization, you can start adopting some of the more advanced techniques.
 For now, however, what you’ve read here will surely get the job done.

 We hope this article was helpful.
 If you liked it, feel free to check out some of these articles as well!